alphagov/passport-verify/README.md

     'saml-form-template.njk'
     // This is an optional parameter which can be used to style the saml form
     // used to send the authn request to Verify.
+    // This template should only be rendered if Javascript has been disabled in the user's browser.
     // If provided, the ssoLocation and samlRequest recieved from the Verify Service Provider
     // will be provided to the named template for rendering.
     // If this is not provided, passport-verify will render a default auto posting form